Our research is editorially independent but we may earn a commission for purchases made through our links.

 Las Vegas truly is unlike any other place on the planet.
 It’s best known for its gambling culture and earned the nickname “Sin City,” but it’s also one of the most fun and affordable places to spend a few days.
 If you’re sticking to the party scene, usually a few days is all you need to experience the best of Las Vegas.
 But if you’re the outdoorsy type and interested in checking out the surrounding areas as well, you can easily spend a week or more exploring all that Nevada has to offer.

-For some people, visiting Las Vegas is an annual tradition or a place to celebrate big events like bachelor parties and birthday bashes.
+For some people, visiting Las Vegas is an annual tradition or a place to celebrate big events like bachelorette parties and birthday bashes.
 But regardless of what brings you to Vegas, these are some of the most unforgettable experiences to have on your trip.
-And of course, finding an ideal place to stay to suit your Vegas travel style also is a first order of business.
+And of course, finding an ideal place to stay to suit your Vegas travel style also is the first order of business.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 What Is It?
 Fremont Street is a great place to catch a live performance if you love music and are trying to save some money for other attractions in town.